verenablaschke/kindle-dict/README.md

 Since Kindle ebook readers unfortunately don't come with any Norwegian (Bokmål) dictionaries, here is a simple way for creating one based on [dict.cc](deno.dict.cc) data.
-The resulting dictionary can be used like any other Kindle dictionary.
+The resulting dictionary can be used like any other Kindle dictionary (in-document word look-up (also of inflected forms), vocabulary trainer, browsing the dictionary).
 It contains ca. 24.800 uninflected NB > DE entries plus (regularly and irregularly) inflected forms for most verbs, nouns and adjectives.

-With slight changes, these files can be used to create other bilingual dictionaries based on [other dict.cc language pairs](https://browse.dict.cc/).
+With slight changes, these files can be used to create bilingual dictionaries based on [other dict.cc language pairs](https://browse.dict.cc/).

 # Creating and Installing the Dictionary